RichardLitt/knowledge/random/words.md

-vermivorous - feeding on earthworm anuran - a tailless amphibian of the order Anura; a frog or toad. onymity - The condition of being onymous, or named.
+vermivorous - feeding on earthworm anuran - a tailless amphibian of the order Anura; a frog or toad. onymity - The condition of being onymous, or named. scintilla - a tiny trace or spark of a specified quality or feeling